ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 so that they could see the vision for the book.

 As a project group,
-we then chose the audiences and takeaways that we felt people would have.
+we then chose the audiences and takeaways for the book.
 This is the part where I joined the OpenMRS group.
 They were writing an introductory book for developers who wanted to get involved in the project, and I felt I could help out as a developer coming to the project fresh.